github/docs/content/github/setting-up-and-managing-your-enterprise/configuring-identity-and-access-management-for-your-enterprise-account/enforcing-saml-single-sign-on-for-organizations-in-your-enterprise-account.md

 ---
-title: Enabling SAML single sign-on for organizations in your enterprise account
+title: Enforcing SAML single sign-on for organizations in your enterprise account
-intro: 'You can control and secure access to resources like repositories, issues, and pull requests by enabling SAML single sign-on (SSO) and centralized authentication through an IdP across all organizations owned by an enterprise account.'
+intro: 'You can control and secure access to resources like repositories, issues, and pull requests by enforcing SAML single sign-on (SSO) and centralized authentication through an IdP across all organizations owned by an enterprise account.'
 product: '{% data reusables.gated-features.enterprise-accounts %}'
-permissions: Enterprise owners can enable SAML single sign-on for organizations in an enterprise account.
+permissions: Enterprise owners can enforce SAML single sign-on for organizations in an enterprise account.
 versions:
   fpt: '*'
 topics:
   - Enterprise
 redirect_from:
+  - /github/setting-up-and-managing-your-enterprise/configuring-identity-and-access-management-for-your-enterprise-account/enabling-saml-single-sign-on-for-organizations-in-your-enterprise-account
   - /github/setting-up-and-managing-your-enterprise/enabling-saml-single-sign-on-for-organizations-in-your-enterprise-account
-shortTitle: Enable SSO for organizations
+shortTitle: Enforce SSO for organizations
 ---
 ## About SAML single sign-on for enterprise accounts